top of page

 Why do you take blood and urine samples?

 In these samples, we look for hormones, nutrients, and other environmental exposures that tell us a large amount about one’s health.
-We will only ask if you would be willing to provide blood and urine samples if you did not get the chance to complete this component fully as part of the Mid-Teen Visit between 2017-2021.

 Do I have to complete all of the visit components?